griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/08_vectorized_docs.md

 Now that we have a database, we need a way to query it.
 This will be done using Griptape's [VectorQueryEngine](https://docs.griptape.ai/en/latest/griptape-framework/data/query-engines/#vectorqueryengine) which takes a `vector_store_driver`.
 Luckily we just created one!

-First import the engine into Gritpape by adding it to the imports section of your app.
+First, import the engine into Gritpape by adding it to the imports section of your app.

 ```python title="app.py" hl_lines="3"
 # ...